 - Your brown sugar should be fresh and soft.
 Since this is a key ingredient (used in both the topping and the batter), make sure it is fresh and moist.

 - Use your favorite nuts.
-I chose chopped walnuts for this version, but chopped pecans, hazelnut or macadamia nuts would also be delicious.
+I chose chopped walnuts for this version, but chopped pecans, hazelnuts, or macadamia nuts are also delicious.
 Feel free to even use a combination of nuts.

 - Top these muffins with salted butter, honey butter or maple butter to make them extra tasty.